Mathics3/Mathics3-Module-trepan/README.rst

    Out[5]= 16

-Here, the return values have the computed Integer values from evaluation as you'd expect to see when working with Integer values instead of mixed symbolic and Integer values.
+Here, the return values have the computed Integer values from evaluation, as you'd expect to see when working with Integer values instead of mixed symbolic and Integer values.

 DebugEvaluation
 +++++++++++++++

 ``DebugEvaluation`` is like ``TraceEvaluation`` but instead of displaying expression information, we stop inside a a gdb-like debugger, or rather a trepan-like debugger.
 See https://github.com/Trepan-Debugger for other such gdb-like debuggers.
-I use this debugger base because I am familiar with the code and it was written in a way that was intended to be easily adapted to other programming languages.
+I use this debugger base because I am familiar with the code, and it was written in a way that was intended to be easily adapted to other programming languages.